 Vital Services

-| · Air conditioning systems · Emergency lifts , lighting and power supply · Mark exit doors · Develop fire control centres and alarm systems · Separate stairs and windows during fire · Smoke alarms and smoke control system |
+| · Air conditioning systems · Emergency lifts, lighting and power supply · Mark exit doors · Develop fire control centres and alarm systems · Separate stairs and windows during a fire · Smoke alarms and smoke control system |

 Emergency Management

-| · Make sure evacuation plan is demonstrated · complete site plan is displayed · presentation of existing fire safety statement · organise fire response training |
+| · Make sure the evacuation plan is demonstrated · complete site plan is displayed · Presentation of the existing fire safety statement · Organise fire response training |

 Evacuations

-| · Emergency Management Plan is investigated before implementation · Make sure evacuation time is less as much possible |
+| · Emergency Management Plan is investigated before implementation · Make sure evacuation time is less as possible |

 Security

-| · Advanced security cameras · improved lighting facility and traffic management · investigation and reduction of simple accessible · training for residents |
+| · Advanced security cameras · Improved lighting facility and traffic management · investigation and reduction of simple accessible · training for residents |

 According to the EU Commission (2002);